• Skip to primary navigation

 Dry Rub

-1. Mix all ingredients well and set aside 6 Tbsp of dry rub to use in the sauce later.
+1. Mix all ingredients well and set aside 6 tablespoon of dry rub to use in the sauce later.

 2. Place “ribs” in a ziplock bag and shake with dry rub.
 Set in fridge for 4 hours or overnight.